 Beekeeping on parks and reserves

-The (former) Department of Environment and Primary Industries' 2013 Apiculture (beekeeping) on public land policy and Apiculture (beekeeping) on public land standard operating procedure aim to encourage apiculture on public land.
+The Department of Environment, Land, Water and Planning (DELWP) is responsible for the administration of apiary sites on public land and the development of public land apiculture (beekeeping) policy.
+The 2013 Apiculture (beekeeping) on public land policy and Apiculture (beekeeping) on public land standard operating procedure aim to encourage apiculture on public land.

 Apiculture or beekeeping under licence or permit has been a longstanding use within many parks and reserves.
 In view of the role of honeybees in assuring food security and agricultural exports via crop pollination services, the Victorian Government is actively seeking to expand beekeeping activities on public land.

 The Secretary issued a directive on 16 January 2014 that all beekeeping be administered in accordance with the 2013 policy and operating procedure.
 The directive overrides any existing provision within any current management documents including management plans that is inconsistent with the new policy and procedure.
 All applications for new bee sites will be considered within parks and reserves even where the number of existing sites is currently at the bee site capacity prescribed in a management plan.